Victims of Domestic Violence – Route to Settlement Available

 • A member of the UK Armed Forces who has served for at least four years.

-You will have to prove that your relationship broke down because of domestic violence or abuse from your partner or the partner’s family.
+You will have to show that your relationship broke down because of domestic violence or abuse from your partner or the partner’s family.

 Children of Victims of Domestic Violence or Abuse